rperezdomi/pressure-interface/Readme.md

-# Pressure Sensor's Interface Set-Up
+# Pressure Sensor's Interface Set-Up in Raspberry PI

 For its setting up a Raspberry Pi is needed, together with a SD card.
 In our case, the interface has been developed using a Raspberry Pi 4 Model B and a SD card of 32 GB.